XionWin/Joystick/README.md

 # Joystick
-Joystick reader for raspberry pi written by rust, play with the file `"/dev/input/{device}"`, so it's compatible with wired wireless and Bluetooth connections. not tested on the other ARM-Linux.
+Joystick reader for raspberry pi written by rust, play with the file `"/dev/input/{device}"`, so it's compatible with wired wireless and Bluetooth connections.
+Not tested on the other ARM-Linux.

 # Support: